spotlightpa/poor-richard/content/statecollege/2024-06-03-SPLROCKSPRING0624.md

 If another private company bought Rock Spring, customers could face steep increases.
 The engineering firm noted in its report that the family-owned business previously met with a larger utility company to discuss a sale.
 That would have resulted in $50 to $100 monthly bill increases.

-Such high estimates are likely due to legislation passed by the then-Republican-controlled legislature and signed by former Democratic Gov. Tom Wolf in 2016.
-The law, known as <a href="https://www.legis.state.pa.us/cfdocs/legis/li/uconsCheck.cfm?yr=2016&amp;sessInd=0&amp;act=12">Act 12</a>, let investor-owned utilities <a href="https://whyy.org/articles/act-12-explained-customers-more-likely-to-see-rates-rise-with-pas-new-water-privatization-process/">bake the costs of buying a system into PUC rate increase requests</a> for all customers, and created new rules for pricing water systems.
+Customers in areas across the state have experienced higher bills due to legislation passed by the then-Republican-controlled legislature and signed by former Democratic Gov. Tom Wolf in 2016.
+The law, known as <a href="https://www.legis.state.pa.us/cfdocs/legis/li/uconsCheck.cfm?yr=2016&amp;sessInd=0&amp;act=12">Act 12</a>, let investor-owned utilities <a href="https://whyy.org/articles/act-12-explained-customers-more-likely-to-see-rates-rise-with-pas-new-water-privatization-process/">bake the costs of buying a municipal system into PUC rate increase requests</a> for all customers, and created new rules for pricing water systems.

 Lawmakers hoped the law would help distressed municipal systems and improve water service.